oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 In the second command, change `weblogic-operator-xxx-xxx` to the name of your pod.

+When using OpenShift service mesh, because it does not support namespace-wide Istio sidecar injection, you must set the annotation for the operator pod-level sidecar injection when installing or updating the operator using Helm, with the `--set` option, as follows:

+`--set "annotations.sidecar\.istio\.io/inject=true"`

 #### Creating a domain with Istio support

 Setting up Istio support for a domain requires labeling